 Association of Youth Offending Team Managers (AYM)

 The Association of Youth Offending Team Managers (AYM) is the professional association for Heads of Service (YOT Managers) in Youth Justice, representing the vast majority of Services across England.
 AYM is a strong voice for the sector, and actively promotes youth justice.
-It supports and delivers successful practice with children and young people, such as its SEND partnership project.
+It supports and delivers successful practice with children and young people through the delivery of management development courses and its SEND partnership project.
 Its Sector Led Improvement work is delivered with the YJB.
-It also promotes the sector to a variety of stakeholders, using Newsletters, conferences and other publicity.
-See aym.org.uk for further information, or come and talk to us at Stand 20.
+It also promotes the sector to a variety of stakeholders, using Bulletins, conferences and other publicity.